'Fallout' Tells The Story Of The Journalist Who Exposed The 'Hiroshima Cover-Up'

 Hersey wrote a 30,000-word essay, telling the story of the bombing and its aftermath from the perspective of six survivors.
 The article, which was published in its entirety by The New Yorker, was fundamental in challenging the government's narrative of nuclear bombs as conventional weapons.

-"It helped create what many experts in the nuclear fields called the 'nuclear taboo,'" Blume says of Hersey's essay.
+"It helped create what many experts in the nuclear fields called the 'nuclear taboo,' " Blume says of Hersey's essay.
 "The world did not know the truth about what nuclear warfare really looks like on the receiving end, or did not really understand the full nature of these then experimental weapons, until John Hersey got into Hiroshima and reported it to the world."

 On what Americans knew about the nature of nuclear weapons in 1945

 Americans didn't know about the bomb — period — until it was detonated over Hiroshima.
 The Manhattan Project was cloaked in enormous secrecy, even though tens of thousands of people were working on it. ...
-When President Harry Truman announced that America had detonated the world's first atomic bomb over the Japanese city of Hiroshima, he was announcing not only a new weapon, but the fact that we had entered into the atomic age, and Americans had no idea about the nature of these then-experimental weapons — namely, that these are weapons that continue to kill long after detonation.
+When President Harry Truman announced that America had detonated the world's first atomic bomb over the Japanese city of Hiroshima, he was announcing not only a new weapon, but the fact that we had entered into the Atomic Age, and Americans had no idea about the nature of these then-experimental weapons — namely, that these are weapons that continue to kill long after detonation.
 It would take quite a bit of time and reporting to bring that out.

 Everybody who heard the announcement [from Truman] knew that they were dealing with something totally unprecedented, not just in the war, but in the history of human warfare.
 What was not stated was the fact that this bomb had radiological qualities, [that] blast survivors on the ground would die in an agonizing way for the days and the weeks and months and years that followed.